Accelerate Reading with Literacy Stations

 - Create a print-rich classroom that includes a word wall, word families, lists of commonly misspelled words, and classroom labels.
 Here is a virtual word wall to use if class takes place online.

 - Support learning through different media, such as printable worksheets, workbooks, online programs, manipulatives, and games.
-If using Reading Eggs, check out the free printable and digital worksheets available to you in the program.

 - Include differentiated activities that are color coded for students of varying learning abilities.